Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 1. White Noise Records

-Having been around since 2004, White Noise Records is one of most spacious vinyl stores in the city.
-It features a wide selection of vinyls, including indie, post-rock, hip hop, electronic, English dream-pop, and more.
-One thing we love most about White Noise Records is that we can always discover new Japanese alternative music over there, and they often organise different cool gigs in Hong Kong as well!
+Founded by three music fanatics in 2004, White Noise Records is one of the coolest vinyl shops in Hong Kong.
+You could spend hours browsing the wall-to-wall selection of records that includes indie, post-rock, hip hop, electronic, English dream-pop, and more.
+One thing we love most about White Noise Records is that we can always discover new Japanese alternative music there, as well as some choice cassette tapes.

 White Noise Records, G/F, 199 Tai Nan Street, Sham Shui Po, Hong Kong, p.
 2591 0499